manasm11/try_django_cef/django_rest_framework.md

 - [ ] To change the types of Authentication that give access to views,
   - [ ] Create REST_FRAMEWORK dictionary with 'DEFAULT_AUTHENTICATION_CLASS':['list', 'of', 'classes', 'from', 'documentation']
   - [ ] Add permission_classes decorator and pass the list of permission classes from from rest_framework.permissions.
+- [ ] To pass data from views to serializer, pass it as context in the constructor: `TweetSerializer(instance=obj, context={"request":request})` and access in class using self.context.

 #### settings.py
 - [ ] add to INSTALLED_APPS : 'rest_framework'